Edition 158 - October 2015

 Meanwhile an outstanding lone marsh thistle stood beside the bridge with its headed cluster of deep purple flowers bursting from the tip of a stem some four feet tall.
 A great attraction for bumble bees, its traditional appeal for human consumption was to eat the young stems raw as part of a salad.
 On the far side of the bank a large clump of hemlock stretched out - so thick, the density of the flat white topped flower heads pulled the rest of the plant into the river and diverted the course of its water.
 Conspicuous by its purple spotted stems and its unpleasant smell, the plant is poisonous; Socrates is reputed to have drunk a fatal infusion as a means of his execution.
 Its country name, devil's blossom, is self-explanatory.

-hogweed is also a plant to avoid as it can give out a substance that causes the skin to become sore or blister in sunny weather; unless of course you particularly want to pick the young leaves which apparently taste like asparagus when cooked!
+Just where the banks rose again to create a new archway of branches, a wild flower that enjoys woodland margins was in good number.
+With their off white umbrels, sometimes with a hint of pink, hogweed is also a plant to avoid as it can give out a substance that causes the skin to become sore or blister in sunny weather; unless of course you particularly want to pick the young leaves which apparently taste like asparagus when cooked!
 It was once an economical source of food for the household pig, hence its name.

 At The Glue, a boggy area that gave a hint to the embryo of the Lower Stream, some escapee meadow buttercups could be seen along the ridge of the banks.
 With their five shiny yellow petals, the plant always reminds me of how children once held them beneath each other's chins to see if they liked butter.
-The plant was also once held around the neck as a supposed cure for lunacy whilst the roots, ground up with salt, were said the help cure the plague.
+The plant was also once held around the neck as a supposed cure for lunacy whilst the roots, ground up with salt, were said to the help cure the plague.

 At Hangman Peek, where a trough in the bank acts as a perfect frame for Little Hangman, daylight from a further break in the overhanging canopy had encouraged a resplendent display of red campion.
 Its Latin name is silena dioice; silenus being possibly from its red complexion [it has five deeply notched petals] and its jolly appearance in winter; dioca from its meaning of 'two houses', based on each plant having only one sex and so needing two plants to produce seeds.
 It is also known as bachelor's buttons - in the sixteenth century women wore the flowers beneath their aprons to entice men.